samsuh/2026-journal/README.md

 ### Music Theory
 Revisiting this channel https://www.youtube.com/@MichaelNew/videos and i think i'm close to understanding chord progressions, but i think i need more practice on stuff because i'm falling off the understanding wagon and it's hard to get back on in the same learning session.
 I think what would help is to narrow down to one key and start exploring within the key.
 Maybe D Major? or maybe find a simple chord progression and learn those one by one.

+Chord progressions are starting from a place of comfort and rest, moving us to somewhere less comfortable with some tension, then coming back to rest.
+It's ironic because that sounds like any story, like the hero's journey.

 ## 2/27/26 - Friday
 Goals for today:
 - NOT HAPPENING -- ThreeJS - Get through Haunted House Texturing.